justjam2013/homebridge-virtual-accessories/README.md

 This is work in progress, so new accessories will be added as needed or requested.
 The first accessories offered are virtual devices that are most useful:

 -   Switch.
 Nobody can have too many switches!
-Allows you to create standalone switches, switches with timers, and switches that trigger notifications.
+Allows you to create switches, normally on/off, stateful, switches with set or random timers, and switches with companion sensors to trigger HomeKit notifications.
 -   Doorbell.
 Allows you to use any button as a doorbell and have it play a chime on a Homepod paired in the Home app.
 -   Garage Door.
 Will display a widget in CarPlay when you approach your home.
-Issues a notification when the accessory's state changes.
+Triggers a HomeKit notification when the accessory's state changes.
 -   Lock.
 This was just low hanging fruit.
-Issues a notification when the accessory's state changes.
+Triggers a HomeKit notification when the accessory's state changes.

 ## Installation